ckhosh/WastePickupAPI/README.md

 # To do
 * Add more API calls for determining if a pickup is scheduled within a specified timeframe (e.g., next week, next month, etc.)

-* Host the web api on Azure.
+:heavy_check_mark: Host the web api on Azure.

+* Secure API with something like OAuth